lingnand/lynnard.github.io/source/_posts/2013-11-05-building-a-vim-like-xmonad-prompt-task-groups-topical-workspaces-float-styles-and-more.markdown

 When checking definitions for words one can press `~` to switch between different dictionaries e.g. WordNet, Thesaurus, etc.

-Pressing `<Return>` for the calculator will copy the result into the clipboard whereas for the dictionaries will pronouce the word using `espeak`.
+Pressing `<Return>` for the calculator will copy the result into the clipboard whereas for the dictionaries will pronounce the word using `espeak`.

 A screenshot of the calculator: